 The paper studied perceived size and perceived distance of objects when the viewer is inverted, like peering through the legs.
 When looking at objects from this inverted position, the depth between the objects appeared more flattened and the objects themselves appeared smaller at far distances compared to a normal upright viewing condition.

 This between-leg effect did not occur when the viewer wore goggles that rotate vision 180 degrees while remaining upright.
 However, the effect did occur when the viewer wore the goggles while inverting the body.
 These findings support the proprioceptive theory that this visual change is due to the inversion of the upper body, not just rotating the retinal image.

 Interested in trying this on your own?
-Professor Higashiyama suggests a great location for upside-down observing in our main campus’s prefecture.
-The location is called Amano Hashidate meaning “a bridge to the heaven.”
-While it’s a beautiful scene when viewed upright, this natural land bridge in Kyoto is also commonly viewed from between one’s legs, so it appears like a stairway to the sky.
-Professor Higashiyama’s research gives evidence that this upside-down viewing creates the famous stairway illusion.
+Professor Higashiyama suggests a great location for upside-down observing in our main campus’s prefecture, Kyoto.
+The location, on the northern coast, is called Amano Hashidate meaning 'a bridge to heaven'.
+While it’s a beautiful scene when viewed upright, this natural land bridge is also commonly viewed by visitors from between their legs, so as to make it appear more like a 'stairway to the sky'.
+Professor Higashiyama’s research provides evidence and supports the notion that this upside-down viewing does in fact create the famous stairway illusion.